RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 **Note: This functionality is available only in the [Enterprise Edition](Enterprise-Edition).**

-DBeaver can schedule task execution for regular executions.
+DBeaver can schedule an execution for regular tasks.
 DBeaver supports `Windows Task Scheduler` on Windows and `cron` on macOS and GNU/Linux.
 In addition, you can manually configure schedulers [using command line](#running-tasks-from-the-command-line-any-os).